DeltaXWizard/python_simple/README.md

-# python_simple
+# A simple Python repository!

 Some of my python simple works I suppose.
+Shows basic experiments on my end.

+Will be organized, TBD.